-There is a gap between the red team and blue team capabilities in multiple ways i.e. approach, methodology, tool-sets and timelines.
+There is a gap between the red and blue teams capabilities in multiple ways i.e. approach, methodology, tool-sets and timelines.
 Both teams must work collaboratively and constantly to maximise their company’s investment towards ongoing defensive improvements.
-Our purple teaming service provides stronger assurance to deliver security strategy based on realistic concerns.
+Our purple team service provides stronger assurance to deliver security strategy based on realistic concerns.

 Red team vs Blue team

 Red teaming is a real-time cyber-attack simulation on an organisation to test its defensive controls.
 These controls are composed of people, processes and technology (application, systems, networks, devices) in use.

 There is no prior information supplied to the offensive security team (or security consultants) carrying out red teaming operations.
 After agreeing on the objectives, the only authorisation provided by the customer requesting red team is authorisation forms approving legal terms (Computer Misuse Act).